gavingc/RolioFirmware-Chorus-Keymap/README.md

    * nice!nano / ProMicro NRF52840
    * Mikoto 7.20

+NOTE: some of the above builds might be disabled by default in this repo, but can be re-enabled.

 You should hopefully be able to infer what files inside the release zip each mean.

-The firmware.zip can be found in the "[Releases](https://github.com/MickiusMousius/RolioFirmware/releases/)" area.
+The firmware.zip can be found in the "[Actions](https://github.com/gavingc/RolioFirmware-Chorus-Keymap/actions)" area.

 To flash your Rolio46 use the following steps:
  1. Plug your right hand side Rolio into your computer.